chaitanyajerripothula/egghead-asciicasts/advanced-sql/lessons/06_postgresql-common-table-expressions-in-sql.md

 postgres=# insert into members values ('2019-02-02', null, '57bd8cd8-7115-11e9-a923-1681be663d3e', 'tyler', 'new@gmail.com');
 ```

 [2:05] My goal here is to show to the user the earliest that they signed up, as well as the most current email.
-In the informaorder to get tion out, we need to join the members table onto itself.
+In order to get that information out, we need to join the members table onto itself.
 We're going to do that by using a subquery that will distinct down the `user_handle`.

 [2:23] Our original `select` up top is going to pull out the email from the subquery of members, which returns the most recent record for the user and then use the main aggregate function to pull out the earliest `start_date`.